 A huge clean-up operation has been launched from the shore with many local people volunteering to help with booms made from straw and even human hair.
 Thankfully in recent days much of the remaining oil on board has been pumped away averting an even greater crisis however there are now reports of dead fish, sea birds unable to take flight due to being covered in oil and there are reports of people breathing in oil vapor.

 As if the impact of Covid 19 on tourism to the island was not enough sadly the Mauritius oil spill has brought another huge challenge for the island to overcome.
-The people of Mauritius and the island will recover but it will take time, even years for the marine system to return to normal.
+The people of Mauritius and this Indian Ocean island will recover but it will take time, even years for the marine system to return to normal.

 Environmental issues must come first…

 For this reason and for so many others around the world we need accountability and these events must surely demand strong penalties as these spills are no longer isolated incidents and are part of a pattern of unacceptable behaviour from an industry that routinely puts commercial considerations ahead of safety and the environment.